 In some ways, the growth of big data is leveling the playing field for marketers.
-Data-driven marketing is allowing small companies to get the same level of insight as their larger competitors.
-Marketers are beginning to connect the dots that really matter: They’re gaining insights into consumer behavior and attributes by using data onboarding to go beyond the often-fragmented views of siloed data.
+Data-driven marketing allows small companies to get the same level of insight as their larger competitors.
+This is because marketers are beginning to connect the dots that really matter: They’re gaining insights into consumer behavior and attributes by using data onboarding to go beyond the often-fragmented views of siloed data.

 From there, the options are almost unlimited: targeting messages to specific audiences based on behavioral trends?
 Definitely.
 Building lookalike audiences to find new prospective customers?
 Absolutely.
 Enter: Data Onboarding